Liberty clinch top chance to win lottery with loss to Fever

 Indiana, by finishing with the second-worst two-year record, will have a 27% chance to get the No. 1 pick.

 The Fever had the best chance to win the lottery last year and ended up with the No. 3 pick.
 Having a lower pick turned out well as Indiana drafted Teaira McCowan, who has been stellar in her rookie year.
 McCowan had 14 points and 13 rebounds for the Fever (12-21).
-With the victory, Indiana doubled their win total from last season.
+It was the fifth consecutive game that she had a double-double, breaking the team record.
+She now has 296 rebounds on the season just eight from breaking the team mark held by Erlana Larkins of 303 set in 2014.

 Trailing by double-digits in the second half, the Fever rallied behind Mitchell and McCowan.

+Tina Charles’ basket with 5:57 left in the game gave New York an 81-72 lead.
+It was the Liberty’s final points of the game as Indiana scored the last 14.
 Candice Dupree’s jumper with 1:25 left gave Indiana its first lead of the fourth quarter.
 After Tanisha Wright missed a jumper, Mitchell hit a layup to extend the lead to 84-81 with 53 seconds left.
 Dupree and Mitchell each added a free throw in the final 25 seconds and New York (9-24) could get no closer.
 The Liberty were outscored 21-7 in the fourth quarter.

 It was a back and forth first half with New York’s reserves playing well once again.
-Johannes had 10 points and Brittany Boyd had six points, six assists and four rebounds in the opening 20 minutes.
+Marine Johannes had 10 points and Brittany Boyd had six points, six assists and four rebounds in the opening 20 minutes.
 The Liberty led 49-43 at the break.

-Tina Charles led New York with 19 points, and Marine Johannes added 16.
+Tina Charles led New York with 19 points, and Johannes added 16.

 HONORING T-SPOON: The Liberty wore warmup shirts for Teresa Weatherspoon, who is the Director of Player and Franchise Development for the team.
 Weatherspoon was inducted into the Naismith Memorial Basketball Hall of Fame on Friday night.
 The shirts had a list of her accomplishments on the back and a graphic on the front.